wmahany/minimal-home/README.md

 # Minimalistic start page

 A simple startpage for any browser that support a custom startpage.
-Not tested on any mobile devices.
+On small screens, the grid changes to 3x1 or 2x2 but the intention of this program is to work on a screen with a <720p display.

 ![Preview](prev/startpage.png "Screenshot 1")